nionelibarra/EngenuityProjectChallenge/README.md

 ## Description

 This is a web application that allows for users to sign up, log in, view, edit, add, and delete their own recipes.
-The admin page can be found in the **/admin** directory.
+The admin login page can be found in the **/admin** directory.Admin credentials email:admin@admin.com pass:hello123

 ## Getting Started